EnrichEvent: Enriching Social Data with Contextual Information for Emerging Event Extraction: Introduction

-Despite its value and significance, quick and accurate extraction of social events has not been fully investigated due to the following challenges.
-1)~\textbf{Streaming and Evolutionary}.
-Social media services provide a streaming source of information in which people freely create content around real-world events.
-While processing streaming sources, per se, is a challenging and opening problem, the process of turning a simple happening into a hot event which everyone is going to talk about, is a complex and evolutionary phenomenon comprised of major steps: of a) happening the event in the real-world b) starting a discussion on social platforms by observers, journalists, and people. c) fading out the event or turning on into a hot event for a while~\cite{Chen2013EmergingTD}.
-How to model evolving characteristics of an event as well as early event detection, is an arduous task.
 2) \textbf{Variation in Language Expressions and Aspects of Opinions}.
 Twitter users produce and consume information in a very informal and irregular way, and the published tweets usually include idioms, abbreviations, misspellings, irregular language, and emojis.
-Due to the huge and diverse user base, Twitter usually contains different words and word sequences describing the same idea.
-Also, in most languages, many words have various meanings in different contexts.
-For example, the word "fair" in a different context has multiple meanings of "carnival", "treating someone right", and "having light skin/hair".
-This issue makes it so hard for machine learning models to understand users' actual purpose.
-Besides, users may have different opinions about occurring events and use various contexts to express them.
-How to detect and aggregate various opinions and aspects of one event is another challenge.
+Due to the vast and diverse user base, Twitter usually contains different word sequences describing the same idea.
+Additionally, in most languages, many words have various meanings based on the context.
+For example, the word \textit{fair} has multiple meanings of \textit{carnival}, \textit{treating someone right}, and \textit{having light skin/hair} based on the context.
+While discussing an event, users share different opinions and perspectives based on their prior experience, background, and knowledge.
+The variation in users' language and opinions makes detecting social events challenging for event detection frameworks.